ChickenKyiv/awesome-git-article/docs/docs/slides/slide-01/index.md

 > As of 2018, almost 90% of the 74,000 developers surveyed by Stack Overflow prefer to use Git for version control.
 Git dominates all other version control systems and adoption is up almost 20% from 2017 according to the survey.
 However, Git has not always been this ubiquitous.
 Let’s take a look at its ascent into mass popularity.

-Quote from : The Architecture and History of Git: A Distributed Version Control System(https://medium.com/@willhayjr/the-architecture-and-history-of-git-a-distributed-version-control-system-62b17dd37742)
+Quote from: The Architecture and History of Git: A Distributed Version Control System(https://medium.com/@willhayjr/the-architecture-and-history-of-git-a-distributed-version-control-system-62b17dd37742)